 Minimise soil disturbance

 We have reduced the amount of cultivation we do and aim for shallow cultivations only sufficient to prepare the soil for seed sowing.
-The less we cultivate the soil, the less we are disrupting beneficial soil biology such as fungal associations and earthworms.
+The less we cultivate the soil, the less we disrupt beneficial soil biology such as fungal associations and earthworms.
+We direct drill multi-species leys and winter cover crops into the stubble of the previous crop to conserve soil moisture and minimise soil disturbance.

 Integration of livestock

 Grazing improves the function of soil biology and cycles and processes nutrients.
-We’re trying out grazing for the first time this year through a grazing agreement with local livestock farmers William and Sarah.
+In early 2022 we tried out grazing on the farm for the first time in about 50 years through a grazing agreement with local livestock farmers William and Sarah.

 Regenerative and organic farming practices share many principles with agroecology, which is a holistic approach to farming and food production that brings in wider considerations around culture, social values and social justice, knowledge and the circular economy.